-Second Quarter Year-to-Date Operating Margin and Revenue
+Third Quarter Year-to-Date Operating Margin and Revenue

-Operating margin was virtually unchanged compared to the same period in 2021.
-Incremental operating margin from higher processing throughput at the Pipestone, Brazeau River and Strachan gas plants was mostly offset by lower operating margin from the Wapiti and Simonette gas plants due to maintenance outages during the first half of 2022.
+- Increase was primarily due to \$24 million in higher operating margin from higher processing throughput at the Pipestone, Brazeau River and Strachan gas plants. - The above factors were partly offset by lower operating margin from the Wapiti and Simonette gas plants due to maintenance outages during the first half of 2022 as well as lower operating margin from the Cynthia gas plant due to higher electrical costs.

-Increase in revenue was primarily due to the same factors that contributed to higher operating margin in the second quarter of 2022 as well as higher ethane sales revenues.
+Increase in revenue was primarily due to the same factors that contributed to higher operating margin as well as higher ethane sales revenues.
+Ethane sales are generally based on index pricing and can significantly influence revenues; however the effect on operating margin is minimal as ethane purchases from producers are also based on index pricing and are included in operating expenses.